hypercomrade/past/README.md

 cargo build --release
 ```

-Lastly, move into the target release directory, and run the past commmand
+Lastly, move into the target/release directory, and run the past commmand
 ```
 ./past --help
 ```